 Hurricane Laura hits the small town of Louisiana, Cameron, and Texas at midnight on Thursday.
 According to some reports, the storm comes with high wind speed, shearing off roofs, and kills at least ten people.
 The hurricane comes under category four that is considered for most destructive natural disasters.
 After the storm now, weather experts are giving warning of the tornado.
 It would be worse for Louisiana people and offshore traders.

 The storm comes with 140-mph winds with heavy rain.
-A full assessment of damages reported that almost 800,000 homes and businesses had lost the electricity connection after the hurricane arrived.
+A full assessment of damages reported that almost 800,000 homes and businesses had lost the electricity connection after the hurricane arrived and many people had to use their appliance insurance.
 A large number of buildings and trees were demolished in the minutes.
 The storm is like a curse for the US people as already, they are fighting from the coronavirus pandemic.
 The government of the country has released various relief packages for the victims of the hurricane.

 John Bel Edwards, the official of Louisiana government, has said that we will fight vigorously and will reestablish the affected people as soon as possible.
 He also said that we had sustained a tremendous amount of damage.
 Moving further, let’s discuss all details about the damages and strength of the hurricane in detail.